adills/example_pytorch/README.md

 I have two examples using a system of linear ordinary differential (ODE) equations similar to a couples spring mass system:
 1. I started with a basic PINN that determines the displacements that over the ODEs (`sysEqns.ipynb` and `sysEqns.py`).
-2. Next, I examined the performance of a Neural ODE in which the shooting method is used to predict the ending point (`neural_ODE.ipynb` and `neural_ODE.py`).
+2. Next, I examined the performance of a Neural ODE in which the shooting method is used to predict the ending point (`neural_sysEqns.ipynb` and `neural_sysEqbs.py`).